 Here they go again.
 But, for now at least, we can dare to believe in it.
-And this week, we’re giving Alfa Romeo a chance to remind us that it’s capable of producing the extraordinary.
+And here, we’re giving Alfa Romeo a chance to remind us that it’s capable of producing the extraordinary.
 Having missed the opportunity to put its ambitious 4C Coupé through the road test mill, we’re hopping to it with the new open-top version: the intriguing 4C Spider.

 Hand-built at sister brand Maserati’s Modena plant and in possession of a weight-saving carbonfibre tub, the 4C was intended as halo car and icon: to herald Alfa’s triumphant return to the US market.
 And it still may.

 So can the cloth-topped 4C bring even more sporting appeal and successfully whet our appetites for the grand Alfa revival to come?